Give your team access to the top 13% of registered counsellors

 <div class="summary-block"> PLACE THIS ELEMENT BEFORE YOUR INTENTED BLOCK.
 THIS CREATES A STANDARD GREY BLOCK </div>

-Workplace counselling is a form of counselling or therapy that you can offer your team through the company.
-By providing confidential mental health support and guidance from professionals, you can help employees deal with personal and professional issues that may be affecting their ability to focus at work.
+Workplace counselling is a form of counselling or therapy that you offer your team, paid for by the company.
+By providing confidential mental health support, you can help employees deal with personal and professional issues that may be affecting their ability to focus at work.

 Recent global and national events like the COVID-19 pandemic have had a profound impact on employee mental health, making workplace counselling a growing priority for responsible employers.

-88% of UK businesses now offer an Employee Assistance Programme (EAP) or other form of workplace counselling service as part of their overall employee benefits package.
+88% of UK businesses now offer some form of workplace counselling service as part of their overall employee benefits package.

 Types of workplace counselling